lsst-sqre/documenteer/docs/index.rst

          pip install documenteer

-      To use Documenteer's configurations for :doc:`specific Rubin documentation use cases </project-guides/index>`, you'll need to install Documenteer with specific "extras" to bring in the necessary dependencies.
+      To use Documenteer's configurations for specific Rubin documentation use cases, you'll need to install Documenteer with specific "extras" to bring in the necessary dependencies.

-      For :doc:`Rubin user guide projects </project-guides/guides/index>`:
+      For :doc:`Rubin user guide projects </guides/index>`:

       .. code-block:: sh